The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: Mass Matrix Reconstruction

 In terms of eq. (\ref{eq.massreconstruction}), $d_M$ is determined by 4 rotation angles $\theta_{1}^{\nu},\theta_{2}^{\nu},\theta_{1}^{e},\theta_{2}^{e}$.
 Obviously, for the case $\theta_1^\nu-\theta_1^e=\theta_2^\nu-\theta_2^e=0$, ${\bf M}_0^\nu$ and ${\bf M}_0^e$ have the same structure, and $d_M$ takes a minimum value $d_M=0$.

 To find the minimum value of $d_M$, a differential evolution algorithm inspired by biological evolution is adopted as an iterative numerical technique.
-Setting five randomly arranged phases in ${\bf K}_{L,R}$ as a genome, a value of $d_M$ can be calculated from eq. (\ref{eq.chifunction}) by solving $\theta_{1,2}^{\nu,e}$.
+First, we initialize five random phases in ${\bf K}_{L}^{e,\nu}$ and get a genome from them.
+Genome means information of five arranged phases.
+A value of $d_M$ can be calculated for each genome in terms of eq. (\ref{eq.chifunction}).
 We initialize 100 genomes in the first generation and then choose the first genome to recombine with a random genome, among other genomes.
 If $d_M$ is decreased, we will replace the former one with this new genome.
 If not, the former one remains.
 We repeat this process with the next genome until all 100 genomes have evolved.
-To avoid falling into a local minimum, we introduce variation by allowing each individual to gain a randomly arranged variation.
+To avoid falling into a local minimum, we introduce variation by allowing each individual to gain a randomly arranged variation, i.e. every number of a genome has a probability to mutate to a new genome.
+In physics, genome mutation means that a set of new phase parameters is generated near the original phases.
+By genome mutation, the parameter space is enlarged.
 In the variation, we keep the better one as well.
 In the end, we obtain 100 new genomes and then put them into a new round to let the fittest genome emerge.
-Here, the mutation rates are set as $0.004\sim0.6$, and the modulation factor is set as $0.2$.
-After $800$ generations, the minimal value of $d_M$ for the fittest genome is $0.000446$.
-The results are plotted in the plane of $(\theta_1^\nu-\theta_1^e)$-$(\theta_2^\nu-\theta_2^e)$ in Fig.\ ref{chisqevolution}.
+Here, the mutation rates are set as $0.004\sim0.6$.
+In the evolution procedure, genome modulation is also considered by linear recombination of two genome $G_1,G_2$ codes to a new one as $(1-\kappa)G_1+\kappa G_2$.
+Here, the modulation factor $\kappa$ is set as $0.2$.
+From the viewpoint of the algorithm, modulation yields a set of new parameters between two original ones.
+After $800$ generations, the minimal value of $d_M$ for the fittest genome is $0.0004348$.
+The results are plotted in the plane of $(\theta_1^\nu-\theta_1^e)$-$(\theta_2^\nu-\theta_2^e)$ in Fig.\ref{chisqevolution}.

 It has been shown that the trend of evolution of genomes approaches the origin in the plane, which is the position of the minimum $d_M$.
 The results are listed as follows:

 The corresponding PMNS input in eq. (\ref{eq.solve6theta}) is listed in Tab. (\ref{tab.PMNSresult}).